thiagobruch/QEM_REST_API/README.md

 9 – Go to File, Settings and under General, turn off “SSL Certificate Verification” and close the window.

 10 – Go to Collections, click on the QEM Login.
-Under Authorization, select Basic Auth and type the username and password as the example below: bruch-qem\administrator (where bruch-qem is the server name and administrator is the username)
+Under Authorization, select Basic Auth and type the username and password as the example below: bruch-qem\administrator (where bruch-qem is the server name or domain nname and administrator is the username)

 11 – Click on Save and Send.
 You should have a response similar to the example below: